Hessenberg varieties associated to ad-nilpotent ideals: Preliminaries

 The following remark indicates that we may choose any matrix within a given conjugacy class for our computations without alternating the geometric invariants of the corresponding Hessenberg variety.

 \begin{remark} Given a fixed Hessenberg function $h$, we have $\Hess(X,h)\simeq \Hess(g^{-1}Xg, h)$ for all $g\in GL_n(\C)$. \end{remark}

 Most of the existing literature on Hessenberg varieties assumes that the Hessenberg function also satisfies the condition that $h(i)\geq i$.
-This condition on the Hessenberg function ensures that $E_\bullet\in \Hess(X,h)$ and therefore $\Hess(X,h)\neq \emptyset$ for all $X\in \mathfrak{gl}_n(\C)$.
+The main reason is that this condition on the Hessenberg function ensures $\Hess(X,h)\neq \emptyset$ for all $X\in \mathfrak{gl}_n(\C)$.
 One of the main purposes of this paper is to explore Hessenberg varieties corresponding to Hessenberg functions with the property that $h(i)<i$ for all $i$.
 This is exactly the case in which the corresponding \textbf{Hessenberg space}, defined by:

 is an ad-nilpotent ideal (that is, its lower central series is finite).
 Thus, \textbf{for the remainder of this manuscript we assume that any Hessenberg function $h:[n]\to [n]$ satisfies $h(i)<i$ for all $i\in [n]$.}